Chongliang-Utopia/DesignShare/README.md

 # App_Design_Share
-A full-stack web development
-<p>An interactive web application that allows designers to post their works by uploading images and receive comments, ratings and likes.</p>
+An interactive web application that allows designers to post their works by uploading images and receive comments, ratings and likes.

-Live Demo
+Live Demo:
 To see the app in action, go to https://design-share.herokuapp.com
 # Features